Vijay Gutte

 Vijay Ratnakar Gutte is an Indian film director and producer.
-He is the son of MLA Ratnakar Gutte from Gangakhed constituency of Maharashtra Legislative Assembly.
-He is known for his film The Accidental Prime Minister starring Anupam Kher and Akshaye Khanna.
-The film was based on the on Book written by Sanjaya Baru.
-He also produced film Badmashiyaan, The Film Emotional Atyachar, and Time Bara Vait.
+He is the son of MLA Ratnakar Gutte from Gangakhed constituency of the Maharashtra Legislative Assembly.
+He is known for directing the 2019 film The Accidental Prime Minister starring Anupam Kher and Akshaye Khanna.
+The film was based on a memoir of the same name about former prime minister Manmohan Singh by Sanjaya Baru.
+He has also produced the films Badmashiyaan, The Film Emotional Atyachar, and Time Bara Vait.